 The eleventh principle is to Use Edges and Value the Marginal.
 Oftentimes we don’t set enough edges within our minds.
 If we are constantly seeking to bring things in, the good and the bad will come, which isn’t for the best.
 It takes some reflection, but when we really ponder on the things that we want in our lives and don’t want in our life- creating the margin in our mind, we are able to only allow the positive in.
 Not to say that just because we are thinking positively someone close to us won’t die, or we won’t suffer from health problems, or poverty in the world will disappear - but rather we will be able to stay in a positive, present place and not dwell in the external distress we may be facing.
 This is when our minds become untouchable - we are able to dismiss the negative, separate ourselves from the negative emotion and deal with the problem at hand out of rational thought rather than impulse and truly work through the problem and move on.
 There is amazing power in this.

 Lastly, we come to the twelfth permaculture principle, Creatively Use and Respond to Change.
 This is where the power of staying present comes back into play.
-When we are able to stay present, we don’t dwell in the past (depression) or the future (anxiety), and are able to free ourselves of those bonds which will allow us to be flexible to the changes that occur around us, and objectively see how to thrive in our new situation.
+When we are able to stay present, we don’t dwell in the past (depression) or the future (anxiety), and are able to free ourselves of those bonds which will allow us to be flexible to the changes that occur around us, and objectively see how to thrive in our new situation or stage of business.

 P.S.
 Don't forget to join the conversation on the Community and let us know your thoughts on how you've applied permaculture principles into your personal life.